 Our Spanish speech therapy services treat these disorders in several ways.
 Speech-language pathologists work closely with patients to target and improve phonemes: the specific vocal sounds that distinguish one word from another word.
 Our speech therapists also focus on phonological processes, motor patterns, prosody, and fluency disorders such as stuttering and cluttering.

 Using various techniques, our bilingual speech therapists are capable of treating a wide range of speech and language delays and disorders in both children and adults.

 The goal of our Spanish speech therapy services is to improve communication and boost self-confidence, no matter what language our clients speak.

 It is not always easy for parents to tell if their child has a speech-language disorder.
 This is because the rate at which children learn languages, and the times of specific language milestones, vary widely from child to child.

-If your child is between the ages of 3-5 and is experiencing difficulty following directions, responding to questions, learning new words, or completing sentences in any of their learning languages, they may have a language disorder.
+If your child is experiencing difficulty following directions, responding to questions, learning new words, or completing sentences in any of their learning languages, they may have a language disorder.